 - It’s my FIRST time making a pair of shoes for goodness sake- it’s bound to take some time.

-- I was sold a set of snap closures without the eyelets, which I need to fasten the straps together in order for them to be wearable.
+- I was sold a set of snap closures without the eyelets, which I needed to fasten the straps together in order for them to be functional.

-Unfortunately, starting a new summer semester right after the shoe-making intensive was over was no help.
-Being that I live in Mississauga I figured I’d take a quick trip to the local leather & hardware store, Tandy Leather, to pick up the missing piece of the puzzle (the eyelets), but to my surprise… (drumroll please!)
-They didn’t have the size I needed AND I still haven’t been able to pick up a new set at the supply store in Toronto due to dealing with societal obligations- school & work.
+Unfortunately, starting a new summer semester right after the shoe-making intensive ended was no help.
+Being that I live in Mississauga, I figured I’d take a quick trip to the local leather & hardware store- Tandy Leather, to pick up the missing piece of the puzzle (the eyelets), but to my surprise… (drumroll please!)
+They didn’t have the size I needed AND I still haven’t been able to pick up a new set at the supply store in Toronto due to being overwhelmed with my societal obligations- school & work.

 Since I’m constantly working on my time management, executing all three of these tasks simultaneously has proven more difficult than I imagined.
-Lately, all I look forward to is wrapping up my time at school this December (Thank God) so that each hour of my day is focused towards shoe-making and building my brand, Molly.
+Lately, all I look forward to is wrapping up my time at school so that each hour of my day is focused towards shoe-making and building my brand, Molly.

 Also, after learning what an excessive pain-in-the-ass high heel shoemaking can be, I’ve decided to start off my first collection with a relatively small collection.
-I figure this would be relatively easy to create and market for a rookie like myself.
-Nevertheless, while I wait for my lasts to be custom-made by my supplier in China, know that I’m indeed plotting and perfecting my plan to conquer the world of Fashion one sexy heel at a time.
+I figure this would be easier to create and market for a rookie like myself.
+Nevertheless, while I wait for my lasts to be custom-made, know that I am indeed plotting and perfecting my plan to conquer the world of Fashion one sexy heel at a time.

 Stay tuned for upcoming previews of my collection under the portfolio menu.
 As always, it’s been a pleasure bringing you along on The Journey To Molly!